Monday, 20 February 2023

 In the drug world, they talk of a bad trip and a whitey

-this was a trip you don't want to go on.
+this was a trip you didn't want to go on.

 Words can't convey those moments.